-Figure 5: The importance of driver type and demographics in predicting the gap setting within the ACC for a regression model.
+Figure 3: The importance of driver type and demographics in predicting the gap setting within the ACC for a regression model.

-Similarly, we were able to create an accurate regression model, the results of which are found in Figure 4.
-Within these models, correlation values can range from 1.0 (fully positive correlated) to -1.0 (fully negatively correlated) with 0 be with no correlation.
+Similarly, the demographic information was equally crucial in creating an accurate regression model, found in Figure 3.
+Within these models, correlation values can range from 1.0 (fully positive correlated) to -1.0 (fully negatively correlated) with 0 signifying no correlation.
 We found a model with both demographic and type data yielded a correlation of 0.78, while without this information the accuracy dropped to 0.75.
 Using only vehicle specific data yielded a model of only 0.4, and the naive model (here using the average gap value of about 3.5) yielded a value of nearly 0.
 Again, we found that the type only slightly improved the model's accuracy, as much of this information was already subsumed within the drivers' demographics.
-Here again, the experts opted for a reduced model, despite the sacrifice of slightly less accuracy.